The Ultimate Summer Sleeping Guide

 Breathable material will help to keep you cool in the warmer months.
 Natural materials such as cotton will absorb heat and wick away moisture without clinging to the skin.
 Light, breathable fibres make ideal duvet covers as not only are they comfortable and cool, they’re stylish too.
 100% Egyptian cotton bed linen will provide the soft, comfy feel you need to snuggle up but without overheating.

-Choose fabric with a low thread count (around 200 is perfect for a heatwave) as the thinner material will feel much lighter and more comfortable when muggy weather sets in.
+Choose a fabric with a low thread count (around 200 is perfect for a heatwave) as the thinner material will feel much lighter and more comfortable when muggy weather sets in.

 Don’t ignore the role colour plays in keeping you cool, either.
 Lighter colours reflect light as opposed to absorbing it, so why not opt for a fresh and summery colour palette such as crisp white bedding when picking out your bed linen?